pmutale/mutale_06_2018/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to the AWS CodeStar Mwebaza web application
 ==================================================

 This sample code helps get you started with a simple Django web application